 A recent patient is Dan, a 46 year-old who works in television.
 Dan has a stressful job that involves a lot of traveling and he works long hours.
 He’d been waking up with painful headaches for a number of months and his dentist recommended a bite guard.
 He had one made (which cost several hundred pounds) but found it very uncomfortable to sleep with.

 Dan says: “I was a little skeptical but willing to give the treatment a go.
-Dr Sister injected my jawline with Botox which wasn’t too painful.
+Dr Sister injected into my jawline which wasn’t too painful.
 It took a number of weeks for me to feel any positive effect, but then I realised I was no longer waking up with a headache, which was amazing!

 I was aware of the effects wearing off after around 6 months, as the annoying headaches returned, but I was happy to have a top up.
 Compared to wearing the bite guard, this treatment has been fantastic.
 I would definitely recommend it to anyone who is suffering from teeth grinding or jaw clenching.”